develprr/metamatic-framework/README.md

 or check out a [sample Metamatic Car App](https://github.com/develprr/metamatic-car-app) to see Metamatic in action, a reference implementation on using Metamatic.

+## Source Code

+The Metamatic is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).
+You can also explore the [Metamatic source code at GitHub](https://github.com/develprr/metamatic-framework).
+Ora visit the official
+Metamatic home page at [www.metamatic.net](http://www.metamatic.net).

 ## Install Metamatic

-The Metamatic is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).

 Type: